 - Decisions about the Religious beliefs the child should be brought up with

 - Consenting to a child’s operation or certain medical treatment.

 - Representing the child in legal proceedings

 Parental Responsibility provides the power to make important decisions in relation to a child until they reach the age where they are able to consent for themselves at 16.

 Do I have parental responsibility?

-For parents of a child that were born into a civil partnership through artificial insemination civil partners will automatically be granted parental responsibility if both names are added to the child’s birth certificate.
+Parents of a child that was born into a civil partnership through artificial insemination will automatically be granted parental responsibility if both names are added to the child’s birth certificate.

 If you do not have parental responsibility you may be wondering how to apply for parental responsibility.
-You can contact one of our specialists in child law who can provide you with the information you need and assist you in gaining parental responsibility for a child.
+Contact one of our specialists in child law who can provide you with the information you need and assist you in gaining parental responsibility for a child.